Gh05t1nTh3SSH/Write-ups/CCN-CERT ATENEA/README.md

 ## Important notes

-All the writeups here are protected with the corresponding flag.
+All the writeups here are protected with the corresponding challenge flag.

 ![atenea_writeups logo](./Images/atenea.jpg)